willkg/socorro-zero/docs/arch_collector.rst

    working--lots of 9s.
 2. Get crash data to S3 as fast and reliably as possible.
 3. Scale horizontally: We have multiple collector nodes behind an ELB.
-4. Handle crashes of size XXX.
+4. Handle crash reports ~500k in size.
+(See crash report size analysissection.)

 Soft requirements (it might be possible to do this differently):